Freedom to Learn

-Freedom to Learn (FTL) is a statewide education program in Michigan helping schools create high performing, student-centered learning environments by providing each student and teacher with direct, consistent access to 21st century learning tools.
+Freedom to Learn (FTL) is an education program in Michigan that helps schools create high performing, student-centered learning environments by providing each student and teacher with direct, consistent access to 21st century learning tools.

-The program was started in 2002 when the Michigan Legislature and governor dedicated state and federal (Title II, D) funds to a Demonstration Phase.
+In 2002 the Michigan Legislature and governor dedicated state and federal (Title II, D) funds to a Demonstration Phase education project.
 Seeing the positive early results, the state expanded the program in 2004.
-Michigan has allocated over $30 million in federal and state funds to include over 23,000 students in 100 school districts and 191 buildings - primarily middle schools.
+Michigan allocated over $30 million to include over 23,000 students in 100 school districts and 191 buildings - primarily middle schools.